sing-group/compi/docs/source/running_pipelines.rst

  seconds=2
  name=p1

-And this is the ``execute.sh`` script referenced in the parameters file:
+And this is the ``execute.sh`` script referenced in the parameters file (make it executable with chmod +x execute.sh):

 .. code-block:: bash